blittable/tonic-deploy/README.md

     2) build the source code,
     3) deploy the application components to 1 or more hosts

-The sub-directories here contain samples supporting that process.
+The sub-directories here contain samples supporting that process, specifically for testing tonic.

 ## Rustwide-Build